PROGRAMME OF WORKS TAKING PLACE ON THE A9 AT ALNESS

 A9 at Alness Point

-Over 15 nights between 7pm on Sunday 23 February until 6am on Friday 14 March, the road will be fully closed for 600m of carriageway resurfacing.
+Between 7pm on Tuesday 4 March until 6am on Thursday 20 March, the road will be fully closed for 600m of carriageway resurfacing.
 The A9 will be reopened outwith working hours with a 30mph speed restriction in place as traffic will be traveling over a temporary road surface.
 No works will take place on Fridays or Saturdays.

 • Northbound diversion: